InsightsByIvy/FinTech-User-Analytics/README.md

 ## Project Overview

+FinTech User Analytics is an end-to-end data solution designed to uncover behavioural and engagement insights from simulated fintech user data.
+This project identifies churn patterns, product adoption drivers (such as credit card interest), and engagement trends across mobile platforms.
+By leveraging data on user activity, financial behaviour, and platform preferences, it provides business-ready insights and predictive models to support decision-making in customer retention, product personalisation, and digital experience optimisation.

+## Business Context & Problem Statement

 In today’s fast-moving fintech landscape, companies face intense competition for user acquisition and retention.
 Understanding how users interact with financial products and digital platforms is essential for building loyalty, increasing engagement, and driving sustainable growth.
 Modern fintech platforms must analyse behavioural trends and engagement patterns to:
  * Reduce customer acquisition costs
  * Improve user retention and lifetime value